Preventing Teen Suicide in Schools

 It starts with culture.
 Cultivating a safe and trusting school environment positively affects the mental health of students, which in turn affects how well they perform in school, academically and socially.
 Building an environment of trust also improves their ability to deal with and regulate strong emotions and solve problems in healthy, non-violent ways.

-Schools can take action by using a comprehensive approach to teen suicide prevention.
+Schools can take action by using a comprehensive approach to preventing teen suicide.
 This approach should promote, encourage, and teach connectedness, inclusivity, and emotional well-being among all students.

 How one suicide is handled in a school with students and staff can have considerable knock-on effects, leading to either the onset of general emotional healing or, unfortunately, a rash of copycat incidents.
 In addition, students who may be at a heightened risk for suicide should be immediately identified so that proactive support can be made available to them.
 Schools must also be prepared to respond when there is a death by suicide on their campus.